 Watch the video below where you can see time-lapse video of exactly how a UV Sterilizer works, day 5 is amazing.

 Will a UV Sterilizer Clear Up Cloudy Water?
 (Video)

 Note: @1:55 you can start to see the transformation and @2:14 you can see the complete transformation where the cloudy water is gone.

 Video: How do You Clear Up a Cloudy Fish Tank?

 You Can Add Some Beneficial Bacteria

 Adding beneficial bacteria to your aquarium will help colonize beneficial bacteria in your gravel, rocks, plants, filter media.
-This beneficial bacteria will eventually out-compete the bad bacteria for the nutrients now in the water column.
+This beneficial bacteria will eventually out-compete the harmful bacteria for the nutrients now in the water column.

 Otherwise, keep to your weekly maintenance and everything should balance itself out.